Neocities

 Neocities is a commercial web hosting service for static pages.
 It offers 1 GB of storage space, 200 GB of bandwidth for free sites and no server-side scripting for both paid and free subscriptions.
 The service's expressed goal is to "revive the support of free web hosting of the now-defunct GeoCities".
 Neocities was launched in 2013 by Kyle Drake.
-As of November 12th, 2025, it hosted more than 1,347,399 sites.
+As of May 25, 2026, it has hosted more than 1,763,200 sites.
 The service is powered by an open-source backend provided under the FreeBSD license.

 History

 Neocities was created by Kyle Drake on May 23, 2013, and launched on June 28, 2013, offering 10 megabytes of file storage for every user.
 It initially served as an archive for sites previously hosted on GeoCities before the latter's shutdown.

 On May 8, 2014, Neocities announced that it would limit the bandwidth speed of the FCC headquarters to early dial-up modem speeds as a protest against FCC's stance on net neutrality.
 This protest received wide attention and lasted until February 2, 2015.

 The service hosted about 55,000 to 57,000 sites in 2015, which had risen to over 460,000 by 2022, and 615,700 by 2023.
 On February 10, 2025, Neocities reached over one million hosted sites.

-As of currently, Neocities allows 1 GB of storage, 200 GB of bandwidth to free users, and 50 GB of storage, 3000 GB of bandwidth to "supporters".
+As of May 2025, Neocities allows 1 GB of storage and 200 GB of bandwidth to free users, and 50 GB of storage and 3000 GB of bandwidth to "supporters".

 The Neocities page of Sadgrl, a well-known webmaster on Neocities.
 All Neocities users have a publicly-viewable profile, unless they have chosen to hide it.

 Neocities claims that if the bandwidth limit is reached, the website won't be taken down immediately.
 "This is a soft limit.
 Temporary surges are fine, we won't take your site down immediately, and we're very flexible."